MyPureCloud/genesys-spark/README.md

-# Genesys Web Components
+# Spark Web Components

-This repo contains a set of custom elements that can be used across Genesys' UIs to provide a common user experience.
+This repo contains the CSS and custom elements that make up Genesys' design system, [Spark](https://spark.genesys.com).

-## Updates
+## Component Evolution

-If you are a consumer of this library, please subscribe to the "Common UI Development" mailing list to receive any important updates about breaking changes or upcoming releases.
-You can request membership to the Common UI Development group on the Genesys Service Now [Group Membership Request Add](https://genesys.service-now.com/sp_genesys?id=user_profile) page.

-You may also want to join the chat room for the Genesys Cloud [Common UI Development](https://apps.mypurecloud.com/directory/#/group/5b99076f08ece9148419013b)

 At any given time there are three types of components present in the library: